Ameechan04/Chess/README.md

 # Chess
 Still ironing out some final bugs.

+At a later point this code will be used in a non-terminal GUI version.

 TO RUN:
 1. download source folder
 2. open IDE e.g. IntelliJ or Eclipse